Kuru (disease): Diagnosis

-Kuru is diagnosed by reviewing the individual's history of cerebellar signs and symptoms, performing neurological exams, and excluding other neurological diseases during exams.
+Kuru is diagnosed by reviewing the individual's history of cerebellar signs and symptoms, performing neurological exams, and excluding other neurological diseases.
 The symptoms evaluated are typically coordination issues and involuntary muscle movements, but these markers can be confused with other diseases that affect the nervous and muscle system; physical scans are often required to differentiate kuru from other disorders.
 There is no laboratory test to determine the presence of kuru except for postmortem evaluation of central nervous system (CNS) tissues, so diagnoses are achieved by eliminating other possible disorders.

-Electroencephalogram (EEG) is used to distinguish kuru from Creutzfeldt–Jakob disease, a similar encephalopathy (any disease that affects the structure of the brain).
+Electroencephalogram (EEG) is used to distinguish kuru from Creutzfeldt–Jakob disease, a similar encephalopathy (any disease that affects the brain structure).
 EEGs search for electrical activity in the person's brain and measure the frequency of each wave to determine if there is an issue with the brain's activity.
 Periodic complexes (PC), reoccurring patterns with spike wave-complexes occurring at intervals, are recorded frequently in some diseases but are not presented in the kuru readings.
 Exams and testing, like EEGs, MRIs, blood tests, and scans can be used to determine if the infected person is dealing with kuru or another encephalopathy.
 However, testing over periods of time can be difficult.